sympy/sympy/doc/src/modules/galgebra/ga.rst

    multivector field as a function of position and for calculating the derivatives of a multivector field.
 Additionally, *Ga()* calculates the pseudo scalar, :math:`I` and pseudo scalar inverse :math:`I^{-1}` and makes them available to the programmer as *MV.I* and *MV.Iinv*.
-   For the case of instantiating a 3-d geometeric algebra in spherical coordinates we could use
+   For the case of instantiating a 3-d geometric algebra in spherical coordinates we could use

        .. code-block:: python